-Candice Barrett - Apprentice Facilitator
+Candice Barrett - Independent Facilitator

 Candice has been in Guelph since 2005 continuing her journey into studying expression as a therapeutic tool, through the lens of social advocacy.
 Candice works towards inclusion with people of all needs and all ages at home and in the community.

 Candice appreciates the power of developing long lasting, authentic connections.
 She has learned and is influenced by Theatre of the Oppressed, attachment theory and neuropsychology.

 Candice joined the Facilitation Wellington Dufferin team in the fall of 2017.

 Chaitali is the most recent addition to our FWD team, but she is already an experienced facilitator who has worked with Bridges to Belonging Waterloo Region since 2014.
 Chaitali has a background in nutrition and has worked in community health programs in the USA, UK, and here in Canada.
 She looks forward to building new and stronger bonds with community members as a facilitator, and to helping people to define and achieve their goals.